quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 Use the TDD process to drive out real, specific behaviour that you actually need, in the refactoring stage you then _might_ discover some useful abstractions to help tidy the code up.

+Practice combining TDD with good source control habits.
+Commit your work when your test is passing, _before_ trying to refactor.
+This way if you make a mess, you can easily get yourself back to your working state.

 Make an effort to do some research outside of Go, so you don't re-invent patterns that already exist with an already established name.

 Writing a function takes a collection of `A` and converts them to `B`?
 Don't call it `Convert`, that's [`Map`](https://en.wikipedia.org/wiki/Map_(higher-order_function)).
 Using the "proper" name for these items will reduce the cognitive burden for others and make it more search engine friendly to learn more.